xoxzo/blog.xoxzo.com/content/Engineering/vue-with-django-getting-started-en.md

 ## Use Vue Single File Component at Django html

-1. To started using Vue in our project, lets create a Single File component.
+1. To start using Vue in our project, let's create a Single File component.
 Inside the polls directory, run this

 ```
 mkdir resources/js/components